ethompson93/ethompson93.github.io/_pages/cv.md

 ## Other Activities

+* I am a member of the organising committee for the MICCAI 2024 International Workshop of Computational Diffusion MRI [CDMRI 2024](http://cmic.cs.ucl.ac.uk/cdmri/).
+* I organised monthly Brain Connectivity seminars at UCL (2022-2024).
 * I participated in [NeuroHack 2022](https://demondementia.com/neurohack2022/), a competitive international hackathon.
 I was part of a team working on the challenge "Machine learning for dementia diagnosis in the United States and India".
 We developed an app for low-cost Dementia screening: [https://researchmind.co.uk/readi-dem/](https://researchmind.co.uk/readi-dem/) and sucessfully applied for a £10,000 pilot grant to continue our work on the project.
 The work has since been published as a [preprint](https://www.medrxiv.org/content/10.1101/2023.10.23.23297405v1).

-* Member of the organising committee for the MICCAI 2024 International Workshop of Computational Diffusion MRI (CDMRI 2024)[http://cmic.cs.ucl.ac.uk/cdmri/].
-* Organised monthly Brain Connectivity seminars at UCL (2022-2024).
 * Session moderator at [MRI together 2022](https://mritogether.esmrmb.org)

 * Member of the Education and Outreach working group of the OHBM Sustainability and Environmental Action SIG (2021-2023)

 * Ad-hoc peer reviewer:
   * Medical Image Analysis
   * Neuroimage